Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### numPreloadPages

-The number of pages, around the current page, to preload.
+The number of pages around the current page to preload.
 Preloading works by making requests to fetch pages close to the current page the user is viewing in order to cache the image, which results in faster page transitions and better user experience.
 Limiting the number of preloaded pages helps in managing memory and network resources.

 The allowed values are the following:

 * `0`: to preload all the pages of the document
-* `-1`: not to use preloading at all
+* `-1`: not to preload any pages
 * Any other positive integer: This integer specifies the total number of pages to preload - half are pages before the current page and the other half are after the current page.

    > **Note:**